-Take a half a cup of your normal conditioner and add enough cinnamon powder to make a thick paste.
-Apply this to your hair and leave on 3-4 hours or overnight.
+Take half a cup of your normal conditioner and add enough cinnamon powder to make a thick paste.
+Apply this to your hair and leave for 3-4 hours or overnight.
 The longer you leave it, the richer the color.
 In the morning (or at the end of the 3-4 hours), wash it out well and style as you normally would.
 This will also soften your hair and leave it nice and silky.
-Bonus – cinnamon has antioxidants and natural sunscreen that will protect your hair from the damaging rays of the sun.
+Bonus: Cinnamon has antioxidants and natural sunscreen that will protect your hair from the damaging rays of the sun.

 8. Honey and Vinegar

 If you’re learning how to lighten hair, why not get both for the benefits of honey and vinegar at the same time?
 Use 2 cups of raw apple cider vinegar to 1 cup of honey.
 Add a tablespoon of warmed coconut oil and blend together well.
 Apply to your hair, wrap in an old towel, and leave on overnight.
 Shampoo out in the morning.